patmigliaccio/jekyll-generate-tags/README.md

 ## Caching

-Includes a caching-mechanism that allows for faster re-builds when content, labels or confidence value doesn't change.
+Includes a caching-mechanism that allows for faster re-builds when the content, labels, or confidence values don't change.
+The outputted tags are stored in the `.tags-cache` folder.
+Depending on how your site builds are handled, it probably makes sense to check this folder in to eliminate the need to reprocess each post at time of deployment.

 ### Clear Cache

 To clear the cache entirely, simply delete the `.tags-cache` folder.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/patmigliaccio/jekyll-generate-tags.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).